-A brief history of St. Paul’s
+A brief history of St. Paul’s School

 Since its foundation, the school has expanded and is overseen by trustees and governors as a not-for-profit organisation: Fundaç󠆽ão Anglo-Brasiliera de Educaç ão e Cultura (FABEC) with new statutes agreed in 1961.
-In the 1960s and 1970s, St. Paul’s became a co-educational day school for pupils aged 4–16.
-In the following decade, in response to a demand for preparation for university entrance in Brazil and overseas, the school registered with São Paulo education authorities as the Escola Britânica de São Paulo.
-It then introduced the International Baccalaureate Diploma.
+In the 1960s and 1970s, St. Paul’s became a wholly co-educational day school for pupils aged 4–16.
+In the following decade, in response to a demand for preparation for university entrance in Brazil and overseas, the school registered with São Paulo education authorities as the Escola Britanica de São Paulo and introduced the International Baccalaureate Diploma.
 Sixth Formers first received their Segundo Grau certificate in 1983 and the first IB Diplomas were awarded in 1987.